mcneel/developer.rhino3d.com/_guide_topics/rhinocommon/plugin_installers_mac.md

 ## Footnotes

-[^1]: OS X (and Unix) has a special kind of folder that masquerades as a file.
+[^1]: macOS (and Unix) has a special kind of folder that masquerades as a file.
 These are called "packages."
 (Most apps found in */Applications/* are actually packages called "bundles").
 You can access the contents in Finder by **right-clicking** on the package and selecting **Show Package Contents**.

 [^2]: Do not confuse this path with */Library/Application Support/McNeel/Rhinoceros/*, which is the system-wide Library location.